rubylo718/ac-restaurantListV4/readme.md

-# Restaurant List V3
+# Restaurant List V4

-This an assignment of AlphaCamp Term 2-3 week 3.
+This an assignment of AlphaCamp Term 3 week 1.

 ## Target

-Continue improving based on the previous work (ac-restaurantListV2)
+Continue improving based on the previous work (ac-restaurantListV3)

-1. New function adding: sorting
+New function added: User authentication

-2. Code refactoring: RESTful API, routes, and mongoose connection
+1. User can register an account or login via Facebook.

+2. Using bcrypt to encrpyt user's password.

+3. Using flash message to the user while necessary.

 ## User Story